Visiting Cabo San Lucas? Don’t miss these awesome activities!

 Flying into Cabo San Lucas is easy.
 You can fly into the San Jose del Cabo International Airport (Airport Code: SJD).
 Once you arrive, you have a few different options:

-• Rent a Car – Depends on your plans.
+- Rent a Car – Depends on your plans.
 If you aren’t venturing outside the city and are staying at a convenient location, I wouldn’t rent a car.
+But if you do want to explore outside of the city, a rental car will make things much easier.

 We visited for the day while on a cruise, which is a great way to get a taste of the city, but doesn’t leave you much time to cross off much off your bucket list.